jayc3-3/JOS/README.md

 3. Run 'qemu-system-i386 -drive media=cdrom,format=raw,file=JOS.iso' from the command line

 ### Real hardware:
-1. Download latest .iso from "releases"
+1. Download latest .bin from "releases" (or .iso when using cd's)

-2. Flash it to a USB (or any other media)
+2. Flash it to a USB drive (or any other media)

 3. Launch from your systems boot manager (varies on different computers)